nicinabox/lets-split-guide/troubleshooting.md

 - Double check your jumpers are bridged correctly.
 - Make sure J1 on the Pro Micro is **not** bridged.
-- Make sure you're using a TRRS cable, not a TRS cable
+- Make sure you're using a TRRS cable, not a TRS cable.
+- Make sure your Pro Micros are in the correct orientation.

+### Multiple characters are output when pressing a single key

+This usually happens when something is connected that shouldn't be.
+Check your controller pins and header pins for possible bridging.
+Check your wiring around the affected column for possible shorts.

 ## Flashing